 - For a mousse, you may use flax or chia seeds, for a neutral flavor, or banana or nut butter, if you want these particular flavors.

-- Use the arrowroot, the cornstarch, the chiickpea and the baking soda only in cooked recipes.
+- Use the arrowroot, the cornstarch, the chickpea, and the baking soda only in cooked recipes.

-- In cakes or breads, you probably may use all, depending on the flavor and texture you want.
+- In cakes or bread, you probably may use all, depending on the flavor and texture you want.